Uplift » What To Do After A Car Accident

 Now that you are aware of the proper steps to take, follow these guidelines on what NOT to do:

-• Don’t take the blame – Even if you think you were at fault, don’t tell that to the other party, witnesses or insurance company.
+• Don’t take the blame – Even if you think you were at fault, don’t admit it to the other party, witnesses, or the insurance company.
 Doing so might affect your claim.

-• Don’t sign release forms too soon – Essentially, this form ends any current lawsuit and all future claims.
-This means that if you experience delayed injury and have already signed the release of liability, you could lose out on compensation for your injuries.
+• Don’t sign release forms too soon – Essentially, these forms end any current lawsuits and all future claims.
+This means that if you experience delayed injuries and have already signed a release of liability, you could lose out on compensation for your injuries.

-• Don’t settle too soon – Wait until you have had a full medical checkup and your injuries have healed as much as they are going to.
-This helps both sides get a better picture of total medical costs, which will should be covered by your settlement.
+• Don’t settle too soon – Wait until you have had a full medical checkup and your injuries have healed as much as possible.
+This helps both sides get a better picture of the total medical costs, which should be covered by your settlement.

 Credit Card Icon